Blackfell/BlackfellShell/README.md

 BlackfellShell is a Python framework deisgned to run and manage Python modules for CTFs and Pen Testing like activities.
 BlackfellShell drops you into an interactive prompt, which will let you configure and run Python scripts, with built in Agent functionality being the main function of the framework.

+The BlackfellShell is for my learning and development, so the droppers all run with a visible console full of debug information and messages.
+This may change in future, but bear this in mind as you use the framework.

 ## Agents?

 The main reason BlackfellShell was written was to run Agents; an Agent is a combination of a Listener and Dropper, the Dropper runs on a target machine and a Listener communicates with it and tells it that to do.

-A Listener can be configured with some simple host information; once a Listener is running, Droppers can be created by simple referencing the Listener and specifying the platform (Windows or Linux).
+A Listener can be configured with some simple host information; once a Listener is running, Droppers can be created by simply referencing the Listener and specifying the platform (Windows or Linux).
+Once you've created a Dropper, move it to a target machine and run it,

 ![BlackfellShell Demo Gif](../assets/BSF-1.gif?raw=true)

- Once you've created a Dropper, move it to a target machine adn run it, then start sending modules from Listener to Dropper down an encrypted link, loading extra functionality into the target.
+ Once an agent is running, modules may be sent on the sly from Listener to Dropper down an encrypted link, loading extra functionality into the target.

 ![BlackfellShell Demo Gif](../assets/BSF-2.gif?raw=true)